 Step 2: Build Your Prayer Team

 Technology is just the vehicle.
 People are the engine.
-Before you launch, recruit and prepare a team:
+Before launching, recruit and prepare a team:

 - Identify 5-10 committed prayer warriors who are spiritually mature and trustworthy with sensitive information.

 - Establish a confidentiality covenant.
-Every team member should agree in writing that prayer requests stay within the team.
+Every member should agree in writing that requests stay within the group.

 - Create a rotation schedule so no one person is on call 24/7.
 Burnout is real, even in ministry.